Code Compliance Certificate

 When all the building work is completed in accordance with the building consent, a code compliance certificate (CCC) can be issued.
-This is a verification from the building consent authority that all works undertaken (as described in the approved documents) comply with the building consent and the NZ Building Code.
+This is a verification from the building consent authority that it is satisfied, on reasonable grounds that the building work complies with the building consent.
 It is an important document, and should be retained for future reference.

 You should apply for a CCC once all consented building work has been completed (and preferably when all inspections have been passed), by sending Council the completed application form.
 Refer to your addenda for any other documentation required by Council prior to the issue of CCC.